 How much do air purifier filters cost in this price range?+

-Annual filter costs for sub-$300 purifiers range from $40 to $90 per year.
-The Coway AP-1512HH and Blueair Blue Pure 211+ have the lowest ongoing costs at roughly $40-50 per year.
+Annual filter costs for sub-$300 purifiers range from $30 to $90 per year.
+The Levoit LV-H132 has the lowest ongoing costs at roughly $30 per year, followed by the Coway AP-1512HH at $40-50 per year.
 The Honeywell HPA300 is the most expensive to maintain at $80-90 per year due to separate HEPA and carbon pre-filter replacements.
 The Coway's washable pre-filter also helps reduce costs.
 Always factor filter expenses into your total budget.

 Do I need an air purifier with an air quality sensor?+